Biology

 – Edexcel IGCSE 4BI1 Biology

-A-Level Biology is both challenging and stimulating, appealing to the logical thinker to help students understand the biological advances and discoveries being made around us.
+A-Level Biology is both challenging and stimulating, appealing to the logical thinker.
+It helps students understand the biological advances and discoveries being made around us.
 Students of Biology will gain a range of practical skills and techniques that will give them a firm foundation in any Biology-related field they wish to pursue to degree level.
 There is assessed practical work, but no assessed coursework involved.

 A-LEVEL REQUIREMENTS